 The use of false eyelashes has become increasingly popular.
 You have MANY (100+) eyelash options from black owned beauty brands as described at the end of this post.
 Cosmetically, lavish lashes are striking and draw attention to the eyes.
 Research suggests that eyelashes serve to protect the eyes from dryness and dust particles in the air, and that medium length lashes (about one third of your eye width) may be most beneficial.

 There are many styles and varieties.
 Individual and flare lashes are attached to one’s natural eyelashes, often at a salon by an Esthetician or trained specialist.
 Strip lashes on the other hand tend to be applied (doing it yourself) over the lash-line.
 Varieties include human hair and mink lashes which are more lightweight and natural in appearance.
 Faux mink and silk lashes are also available.
 Synthetic lashes are comparatively firmer, less expensive, and more voluminous.
 Double and 3D labeled eyelashes also indicate more volume.
 While most lashes tend to be full (designed for the entire eyelid), there are other types (e.g., corner, three quarter, and end) as well as lower lash (or bottom) styles.

 One can reuse eyelashes with proper care, with some brands suggesting 20 or more wears.
 In selecting a lash style, one has to consider eye shape and other factors.
-See the reference section for information about selecting the right style of eyelashes for you.
+See the reference section for information about selecting a good fit.

-- Amari Hair Extensions offers a selection of 3D mink strip lashes.
+- Bossy Lashes offers a selection of reusable mink among other types of strip lashes.

-- Bombell Queendom Beautii offers a selection of 3D mink strip eyelashes.
+- Camara Aunique Beauty offers a diverse selection of strip lashes.

 - Coloured Raine offers over 25 styles of strip eyelashes, that are made in the USA and FDA approved.
 These include several styles of faux mink eyelashes with invisible bands and 100% silk eyelashes.

-- Ka’oir offers 10 different styles of strip lashes made of 100% human hair.
+- Ka’Oir offers 10 different styles of strip lashes made of 100% human hair.
 A lash bundle is also available.

 - Kaylux offers a variety of lash styles made of quality poly-fiber with durable bands.